ErikDakoda/vulcan-material-ui/readme.md

-# erikdakoda:vulcan-material-ui 0.14.8
+# erikdakoda:vulcan-material-ui 1.10.0

 Replacement for [Vulcan](http://vulcanjs.org/) components using [Material-UI](https://material-ui-next.com/).
 It's based on the latest [v1-beta branch](https://github.com/callemall/material-ui/tree/v1-beta) of Material-UI.

-This package is progressing and is now beta quality.
-Further changes are likely to come and I will likely break out the example layout into a separate package.
+Soon this package will be rolled into the VulcanJS main repository.
+The next version of Vulcan will have no dependencies on Bootstrap, and you will be able to choose your ui framework without the added bundle size of Bootstrap.

 To give me feedback open an issue on GitHub or you can reach me on the [Vulcan Slack](https://vulcanjs.slack.com) channel as erikdakoda.

-This version has been tested against Vulcan 1.8.11 and Material UI v1.0.0-beta.35.
+This version has been tested against Vulcan 1.10.0 and Material UI v1.0.0-beta.35.

 NOTE: Material UI is still in beta and the API is still in flux.
 If you are experiencing problems, try locking your project to